maelh/radio-frequency-prototype-boards/README.md

 #### DFM (Design for manufacturability) analysis

 To review production files received from fabs such as PCBpartner or JLCPCB, you can use [iPCB-DFM](https://www.pcbpartner.com/iPCB-DFM).
 Given the screenshots I received it seems to be the same software that JLCPCB uses for reviewing.
+You can also simply do a visual compare using KiCad Gerber viewer, to see what changes the fab made.

 ## Recommended lead-free solder